The Adventures of Pinocchio (1972 film): English-dubbed version

 In 1978, an English-dubbed version was released in the US by G.G.
 Communications directed by Jesse Vogel.
 It used an uncredited cast of British actors.
+The English dub debuted on VHS and Betamax on 15 July 1978, distributed by Video Gems.
+G. G. Communications later gave it a theatrical release in October 1978.
+The film was later re-released on VHS by Starmaker Entertainment in 1989.

 Production

 Development

 The film was directed by Giuliano Cenci with assistance from his brother Renzo.
 During production, Carlo Collodi's grandchildren Mario and Antonio Lorenzini were consulted.
 The subtle movements made by fidgeting children whilst speaking or under scrutiny were incorporated into Pinocchio's movements, particularly when he lies to the Fairy with the Turquoise Hair over the fate of his gold coins.
 For the design of the Fairy, Italian portrayals of the Blessed Virgin Mary in art were used as starting points.

 Design

 For the design of Pinocchio, the animators took inspiration to illustrations made by Attilio Mussino.
 The backgrounds were painted by Sicillian artist Alberto D'Angelo and Abramo Scortecci who both used tone styles evocative of early 20th-century Italian art with little focus on surrealism as in the Disney adaptation.